-Communication Disabilities Access Canada (CDAC) was established in 2001, as a Canadian, disability, non-profit organisation that is committed to advancing social justice, accessibility and inclusion for people who have speech, language and communication disabilities and who are not Deaf.
+Communication Disabilities Access Canada (CDAC) was established in 2001, as a Canadian, disabilities, non-profit organisation that is committed to advancing social justice, accessibility and inclusion for people who have speech, language and communication disabilities and who are not Deaf.

 CDAC supports the International Communication Project’s (ICP) goals and is pleased to participate in and share its resources with the ICP community.

 CDAC’s team includes people who have communication disabilities, their allies, speech-language pathologists, augmentative and alternative communication clinicians, human rights lawyers, and accessibility consultants.

 What does CDAC do?

 CDAC is project funded.
 Depending on its projects, CDAC provides input on national, provincial and local accessibility policy and legislation, conducts research, develops and shares resources, provides trainings and maintains a communication assistance database.

 CDAC’s online resources are offered at no cost and used by people who have communication disabilities, family members, disability services, businesses and organisations, government agencies, healthcare professionals, police, legal and justice services, policy makers, legislators, speech-language pathologists and augmentative communication clinicians.
 For more information, visit the CDAC website.